-I spent three nights with my friend in Tel Aviv.
+In 2019, I spent three nights with my friend in Abraham Hostel Tel Aviv.
 She came from abroad and had only five full days in Israel, so we decided to split it between Jerusalem, the Dead Sea, and Tel Aviv.
-And since I have not yet stayed in the famous Abraham Hostel Tel Aviv, which everybody is always talking about, I figured it would be a great opportunity to stay there.
+And since I have not yet stayed in the famous Abraham Hostel Tel Aviv, which I’ve heard a lot about, I thought it would be an excellent opportunity to stay there.
 I told her: “If it is like the one in Jerusalem, then it should be awesome!”

 Here’s a promotional video by Abraham Hostel Tel Aviv, which includes some shots from inside the hostel:

 Location: 5 stars – Perfect!
-Near Rothschild Boulevard, many restaurants, and nightlife venues.
+It’s near Rothschild Boulevard, and there are many restaurants and nightlife venues nearby.

 Cleanliness: 5 stars – Everything was very clean.

-Staff: 5 stars – Friendly and always at reception.
+Staff: 5 stars – The staff members were friendly and always at reception.

 Value for Money: 5 stars – Compared to other hostels in Tel Aviv, it’s reasonably priced (around 80-140 ILS for a bed in a dorm, depending on the season), and the facilities are great.

 A detailed review of Abraham Hostel Tel Aviv

 The hostel is located in the heart of the city.
 Abraham Hostel Tel Aviv is just a few steps from Rothschild Boulevard, the first street in Tel Aviv.
 In this area, there are plenty of restaurants and nightlife venues.
 The Carmel Market is about a 15-minute walk from the hostel.
 The beachside and Old Jaffa are about a 30-minute walk.
 But if you don’t feel like walking, you can always take a bus from one of the many bus stations near the hostel.
 The Central Bus Station is only 20 minutes by foot from the hostel, so yeah… The location is perfect!